fresh8/onboard/README.md

 GITHUB_USER - An organisation admin that can be used for inviting the user to the Github org GITHUB_KEY - An access key from Github to allow use of the API GITHUB_ORG - The Github organisation you wish to add users to

+// Required for Jira
+JIRA_USER - The username of an administrator for your Jira Server JIRA_PASSWORD - The password of the above user JIRA_URL - URL to your Jira Server (including scheme)
 ```

 Once set up, you can just run the following: